 The PHA will search the Debts Owed to PHAs and Terminations module as part of the eligibility determination for new households and as part of the screening process for any household members added after the household is admitted to the program.
-If any information on debts or terminations is returned by the search, the PHA will determine if this information warrants a denial in accordance with the policies in Part III of this chapter.
+If any information on debts or terminations is returned by the search the PHA will determine if this information warrants a denial in accordance with the pethis chapter. ng Authority of the County of Santa Barbara Page 76 ACOP Rev 02/01/20243 04/01/2023